 In the design of your direct mail piece, make sure that your points of contact are clear and readable.
 Obviously, you do not want a new prospect to have to search for a way to contact your company.
 That’s really groundbreaking stuff, right?
 Okay, not really, but consider this: have you mapped out how each one of your points of contact harmoniously interact together to funnel new prospects down the path of becoming new members?
 Also, have you thought about the importance of each one these touch points in the design hierarchy?

 To maximize your response from a direct mail campaign, it is important to optimize and coordinate all of your points of contact to ensure a consistent customer experience and to efficiently move new prospects on through the sales funnel.
 For example, if your mail piece is designed to have an open, friendly, lifestyle feel to it, and your website URL is displayed on the mail piece as one of your points of contact, then make sure that your website reflects the same look and feel that is communicated on the mailer.
 Anything else can confuse the prospect about your brand.
 It’s not rocket science.
 Coordinate each touch point so that they all work together to further your promotion.
-This goes for your social marketing, phones, and the walk-in experience as well.
+This goes for your fitness marketing, social marketing, phones, and the walk-in experience as well.

 Do not prominently display your social networking points of contact if they are not coordinated and reflecting your brand’s current promotion.
 I often have clients ask me to include their social networks on their cards because it makes them look “hip” and “modern,” but if anyone were to visit one of those points of contact, they would find very little activity and very little information that promotes the brand.
 This does not mean that you should regurgitate your promotion onto your social networks; rather you should be creative with your content.
 For instance, if a health club sends out a direct mail piece with a discounted offer for everyone who joins in the New Year, don’t simply plaster that offer and card on your Facebook page.
 The truth is, you may not want current members to know that the offer exists.
 Instead, post information about your “New Years Member Drive” and all of the benefits of joining.